 What is a complaint?
 3

 What can I complain about?
 3

 What can't I complain about?
 3

 Who can complain?
 4

 How do I complain?
 4

 Our contact details 5

 How long do I have to make a complaint?
 5

 Stage 1: Frontline response 5

 Stage 2: Investigation 6

 What if I'm still dissatisfied?
 6

 Getting help to make your complaint 7

-Our contact details
+Our contact details 8

+Quick guide to our complaints procedure 9

-Central Scotland Valuation Joint Board is committed to providing high-quality customer services.
+Dunbartonshire and Argyll & Bute Valuation Joint Board (DABVJB / The Board) is committed to providing high-quality customer services.